Ehanlion/mist_obsidian/-1. Books/Planar Questions - I. Valis.md

 "That brings me to the planes, for they are key to these ancient rites.
 The ancient texts say we must, and I quote, 'pass energy from the weave across planes to appease or feed the deities.'
 If the planes were blocked, the rites would fail.
 I am scared.
 The Fey, The Shadow fell, The Ethereal, The Astral: planes I long to see, described in ancient texts with unfathomable beauty, mystery, and magic, are lost.
 I could not open a portal to them.
 Something must be wrong.
 Something must be horribly wrong."

 "Perhaps, with a catalyst, there could be a way to breach into the planes.
-More research is needed."
+More research is needed.
+Oh the lengths I would go to in order to fulfill my dreams, I can only dream of these places."

 *This topic comes to a close with this passage.
 It is brief.
 There is no more elaboration in this book.
 The author had more, but you never read them.*